XDeboratti/rtd-tutorial/docs/source/usage.rst

     }
    }

-Fro evaluation of the algorithm, a groundtruth is needed, so it is loaded or if there is not groundtruth file the groundtruth is computed:
+For evaluation of the algorithm, a groundtruth is needed, so it is loaded or if there is not groundtruth file the groundtruth is computed:

 .. code:: c++